 Preceptors are invited to nominate student(s) for a Fieldwork Award based upon exemplary performance during fieldwork.
 A nomination is appropriate for a student, who based upon the preceptors' experience, consistently exceeds competency expectations.
 The Fieldwork Award was established by the Physical Therapy Clinic at Queen's University and is presented annually to two graduating occupational therapy students.
 Students are selected for the award based upon nomination(s) and performance in all fieldwork courses.
 Nominations are collected through students' program of study and awards are presented at the time of convocation from the MScOT program.
-The nomination form is included in Appendix S of this manual.
+The nomination is completed through a Qualtrics survey link provided at the time of placement material distribution.